Conditional and Unconditional Lien Waivers: What They Mean and When to Use Them

 What Is a Conditional Lien Waiver?

-An unconditional lien waiver is used after payment has been made.
-By signing, the party gives up the right to file a lien for the stated amount and timeframe.
+An unconditional lien waiver is used after payment has been made and verified.
+By signing, the party immediately and irrevocably gives up the right to file a lien for the stated amount and timeframe.

 How to Choose and Review the Right Construction Lien Waiver